buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 Note: **if your NFTs aren't showing up on OpenSea** — wait a few minutes, sometimes OpenSea can take up to 5-10 minutes with this stuff.

-You might also see something like the image below, if that happens — don't worry.
-I have no idea why it happens lol.
+**You might also see something like the image below, if that happens — don't worry.
+It just means OpenSea is catching up on processing your NFT.
 Just wait for 5-10 minutes and your processed NFT should pop up.
+BUT PLEASE NOTE, some days, OpenSea can even take upwards for 2-3 hours.
+So, just bookmark it and come back to it in a few hours if it the image/title don't show up within a few minutes :).**

 ![Untitled](https://i.imgur.com/dVACrDl.png)